 The following rules apply for an unvaccinated partner/support person:

-• Undergo a Rapid Antigen Test on arrival.
+• Undergo a RAT on arrival.

 • Wear full Personal Protective Equipment (PPE) during their stay – surgical scrubs, gown, N95 mask, goggles and/or a face shield.

 • Remain in the patient room (or operating suite) only.

 • May only be present in hospital for the labour and birth, and until the patient is transferred to a postnatal room.